Henry Busch (serial killer): Murders

 As Busch was being driven to a police station, he told the officers that he had killed two women in the past week and offered to lead them to their bodies.
 As the police investigated these crimes, he then confessed to Miller's murder.
 Busch did not take the stand as a witness in his own behalf.

 Trial and execution

 Busch was charged with first degree murder for each killing, and pleaded not guilty by reason of insanity.
 He did not take the stand in his defense.
-Busch was found guilty of second degree murder for killing Miller and Payne, but guilty of first degree murder for killing Briggs since he had brought a knife.
-The jury did not make a recommendation for mercy for the first degree murder conviction, making a death sentence mandatory.
-After his appeals failed, Busch was executed at San Quentin on June 6, 1962.
+Busch was convicted of assault with intent to commit murder for the attack on Payne, second degree murder for killing Miller and Payne, and first degree murder for killing Briggs since he had brought a knife.
+He was sentenced to death after the jury did not recommend mercy.
+After his appeals failed, Busch was executed in the gas chamber at San Quentin State Prison on June 6, 1962.